NMilivojevic/great-good/client/README.md

 -   **Development Environment**: Bootstraped with Vite.
 -   **Blockchain Integration**: Utilized ethers.js for interaction with Ethereum smart contracts.
--   **Folder Structure**: Organized the project into a single file named `app.jsx` for simplicity and streamlined development.
+-   **Folder Structure**: Organized the project into a single file named `app.jsx` for simplicity and streamlined development, alongside `app.css` for styling.

 ## State Management